CHCOfficial/Luma-Swarm-Studio/README.md

 This always compiles the current release source, embeds the complete multi-resolution `assets/AppIcon.icns` generated from `assets/app-icon-master.png`, and replaces both `dist/Luma Swarm Studio.app` and its clean signed ZIP.
 The command-line release binary and packaged application therefore come from the same build.

-For the exact source/release files to publish and the GitHub steps, see [`RELEASING.md`](RELEASING.md).
-Commit the source tree, but attach `dist/Luma Swarm Studio.zip` to the GitHub V1.0 release instead of committing `dist/`.

 ## Creator and support

 - Support: [Buy Me a Coffee](https://buymeacoffee.com/CHCOfficial)